Exam board: AQA

-In addition to the general entrance requirements for advanced level study, it is essential that students have taken the higher tier reading and listening in GCSE Spanish.
-It is highly desirable for students to achieve a grade 5 at GCSE with, ideally, a grade 6 in the writing exam.
+In addition to the general entrance requirements for advanced level study, it is essential that students have taken the higher tier GCSE Spanish and achieved a grade 5 or above.

 Fluency in a foreign language is undoubtedly a tremendous asset and one which employers from all sectors highly value in prospective employees.
 As a result, the Spanish A Level course places a great emphasis on oral work and there is plenty of opportunity to talk about all aspects of Spanish-speaking life and culture.
 You will be introduced to a wide range of topics taken from authentic materials and you will learn about the issues which concern young people in Spain today, such as the family, cyber-society and equal rights.
 In addition to these topics, you will look at modern day idols, Spanish regional identity and cultural heritage.
 You will also study two Spanish films in detail and study up to two Hispanic literary texts.
 You will follow an advanced grammar course to improve accuracy and fluency.
 An active approach is key to success in Spanish A Level.
 Students are encouraged to take part in the Spanish exchange to Madrid, shortly before February half term.

 4-5 hours (which includes independent listening and reading time) + 4/5 hours homework per week.

 Paper 1: Listening, Reading, Writing: 50% of A-level

 Includes translation into English and translation into Spanish of approximately 100 words.